scheleaap/varengold-dbt-case/notes.md

 Thoughts on dbt:
 * data tests vs. unit tests
+    * Data tests can guarantee that your data fulfills certain requirements, while unit tests can guarantee that your transformations work correctly.
+Data tests are similar to data monitoring.
+They are not suitable to test whether your transformations work correctly unless you strictly control the input to the test.
+    * Data tests only guarantee the _current_ state of your data.
+They do not guarantee that your data will be correct if different input data is processed.
+      They cannot detect certain problems.
+For example, imagine parsing an optional date that does not conform to your parse format.
+    * What is the best strategy for a red-green development workflow?
+    * In the dev process that I followed, I tested pipelines by implementing data tests (not optimal)
+    * During data testing, errors in materialized views only become visible if dbt actually tries to read a value.
+This is suboptimal.
 * SQL templating 😢
+    * Refactoring
+    * Code highlighting/completion
+    * Testing
+    * SQL + Jinja + Python
 * How do you guarantee the model and its documentation are in sync?
+* How about:
+    * Use an external lineage/catalog tool, e.g. OpenLineage, Data Hub, Open Metadata, Marquez, Egeria
+    * Use Python for processing raw/staging data and for creating the data vault.
+      If possible, use it for creating the data marts etc., too.
+      For example using Polars, Spark, PyArrow.
+    * Use dbt only for transformations managed by data analysts that absolutely must work in SQL.
 * Streaming?
+* Incremental models are possible

 Interesting articles:
 * https://www.reddit.com/r/dataengineering/comments/zamewl/whats_wrong_with_dbt/